 An excellent example of vision therapy is the use of the Brock String.

-Surgery is another option for correcting strabismus and amblyopia, though this does not always correct the vision, and is often done purely for cosmetic reasons.
+Surgery is another option for correcting strabismus and amblyopia.
 In 2014 there had been no published research comparing the before and after surgery result in this area for children under the age of seven.
-A further literature review, this time from 2019, highlighted discrepancies in outcome reporting and suggest a consensus among stakeholders, when evaluating strabismus and amblyopia treatments, in what are called Core Outcome Sets.

 Yet beyond stress – school, lighting, too much screen time, homework and toxic environments and too little time spent outdoors all add to this issue.

 Current data regarding stress and the developing brain, and what are called ACE’s – Adverse Childhood Events, show that stress is an obvious area of research for ocular health.
-Writing about ACEs’, Maryland Coalition of Families explain that, with trauma, “the hippocampus (the area of the brain that processes emotion and memory and manages stress) shrinks.
-ACEs can impact brain development, which in turn impacts functions such as decision-making, self-regulation, fear-processing, memory and stress management.”
+Maryland Coalition of Families explain that, with trauma, “the hippocampus (the area of the brain that processes emotion and memory and manages stress) shrinks.

 The WHO claim stress “can disrupt early brain development and compromise functioning of the nervous and immune systems.”

 The challenges for a child reading off and/or on-screen, with or without an ocular issue, author and dyslexic campaigner Ian Jordon describes the difficulties in his book “The circle of Underachievement”.

 “Reading is a multifaceted process that is influenced by psychological, physiological, environmental, sociological and linguistic factors”, (Christian et all 2017).